-This Policy applies to all personal information that Engineers Canada collects, uses or discloses in the course of its business operations and in the provision of its services.
-It applies to Engineers Canada employees, contractors, subcontractors and any other individual with access to personal information.
+The Policy applies to any personal information that Engineers Canada collects, uses or discloses in the course of its business operations and/or in the provision of its services.
+All Engineers Canada employees, volunteers, contractors, sub-contractors and third-parties are subject to the Policy.

 The purposes for which Engineers Canada may collect, use, disclose or retain personal information include, but are not limited to: